 About a year and a half ago, I switched from MailChimp and MailPoet to AWeber.
-I did so after considering various players in the market such as ConvertKit, Active Campaign, GetResponse, and so on.
+I did so after considering various players in the market such as Seva, Active Campaign, GetResponse, and so on.
 However, one provider wasn’t examined at the time, MailerLite, who I now use after leaving AWeber.
 Why the change?

 I value my email marketing activities, but I don’t value email marketing providers as much because there are very few differences between them.
 They attempt to persuade us with features and benefits that are similar from one provider to the next.
 For example, the ability to automate a sequence of emails.
 However, email automation, drip sequencing, and auto-responders are standard features.
 There isn’t enough innovation in email marketing for one provider to dramatically separate themselves from their competitors—given that they focus on email marketing and nothing else.
 For instance, Salesforce incorporates email marketing into a much larger customer management relationship (CRM) suite.
 On the other hand, AWeber, MailChimp, and others are primarily email marketing providers and not much else.
 Email marketing companies also try to differentiate themselves on price and user interface.

 AWeber offers a very clunky, confusing, and dated user interface and dashboard.
-Their software resembles creations from the late 1990s which is no coincidence since they began operations in 1998.
+Their software resembles creations from the late 1990s which is not a coincidence since they began operations in 1998.
 Instead of reinventing their platform, they take a piecemeal update approach not to fluster anyone of their 100,000 plus complacent users.
 AWeber is only around because of first mover advantages they gained more than a decade ago, not because they are with the times (or with it) or offer superior software.

 AWeber is priced competitively, but they don’t offer a free plan like MailerLite or MailChimp.
 Free plans are fantastic for individuals who want to experiment with email marketing and save money.